Lulzx/tiny-kernel/README.md

 ## license

-mit. do whatever you want. just ship something.
+WTFPL. do what the fuck you want. just ship something.